theupdateframework/taps/tap18.md

 Offline verification includes the following steps:

-* Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root.
+* Verify the signature on the certificate to ensure that the signature chains up to the trusted Fulcio root and that the identity and issuer in the certificate match those found in the delegation.
 * Verify the Fulcio certificate's bundled CT inclusion proof with the trusted certificate log public key.
 * Verify the signature on the TUF metadata using the key from the Fulcio certificate.
 * Verify the SET to ensure that the signature was signed during certificate validity.